- Hollywood actor

 But in the 2012 election, Damon again supported Obama at the ballot box.
 Following Obama’s victory, the actor said he was optimistic that the president’s second term would be a “great one” and declared: “I voted for him.
 Absolutely, I voted for him.”

-In a 2015 interview with The Hollywood Reporter, Damon spoke about his resurgent admiration for President Obama.
-Descibing Obama as “somebody who thinks so deeply about everything he does,” Damon said: “I don’t ever question that it’s coming from the right place with him [Obama].
+In a 2015 interview with The Hollywood Reporter, Damon spoke about his resurgent admiration for Barack Obama.
+Describing the president as “somebody who thinks so deeply about everything he does,” Damon said: “I don’t ever question that it’s coming from the right place with him [Obama].
 He’s a remarkable human being and shockingly easy to be around.
 He’s incredibly approachable and doesn’t beat you up with his station, though he could.”

 While Damon has earned many millions of dollars portraying the gun-wielding assassin Jason Bourne in his violence-filled Bourne movie series, the actor opposes private citizens’ right to carry a concealed weapon: